 The official web site for

-The book is in Kalaallisut: “Siuleqatussuagut angakkuligartalissuit” and in Danish version: “Mine forfædre med Shamaner”.
+The book is in Kalaallisut: “Siuleqatussuagut angakkuligartalissuit” and in Danish version: “Vores forfædre med Shamaner”.
 No English version yet.

 The contents of the book is mostly focusing on the life of Shamans of Inughuit and their wisdom as much as about the Inughuit Nations perception of life: Everything is life, Life is all!